munificent/craftinginterpreters/book/closures.md

 ^code upvalue-struct

 The `index` field stores which local slot the upvalue is capturing.
-The `isLocal` field is more interesting.
-To learn what that's all about, read on...
+The `isLocal` field deserves its own section, which we'll get to next.

 ### Flattening upvalues